 Coming from a new Stephen King stan, this is a must add item.
 Is there an author you keep hearing of, but never really got into?
 Start now.
 What about that classic book series?
 Read it.
 The thing about binge-reading during the summer is that most public libraries, at least States-side, have summer reading programs available for all ages.
 It promotes literacy and is just a fun thing to be a part of.
 You can also boost your vocabulary before the new school year.

 There you have it.
 Five unique things you probably would never have thought to put on your summer bucket list.
-If these don’t sound like things you want to do, a fellow blogger, Ellen, published the ultimate summer bucket list with 50😱 great items.

 Also, don’t forget to grab the bucket list printable I made to go with this post.
 You keep track of the items you have accomplished on one organized sheet.
 Get it by clicking the image link below👇